Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 ## Construction

-A sorter adapter should be exmplicitly constructible from an instance of the sorter it adapts, so we need to give it appropriate constructors:
+A sorter adapter should be explicitly constructible from an instance of the sorter it adapts, so we need to give it appropriate constructors:

 ```cpp
 randomizing_adapter() = default;
 constexpr explicit randomizing_adapter(Sorter) {}
 ```

-It might seem useless since our adapter does not store an instance of the sorter it wraps, but it adds expressiveness with C++17 [class template argument deduction][ctad]:
+It might seem useless since our adapter does not store an instance of the sorter it wraps, but it adds expressiveness with [class template argument deduction][ctad]:

 ```cpp
 auto sort = randomizing_adapter(cppsort::poplar_sorter);